Lattice-Data/lattice-tools/README.md

 ### cellxgene_resources - for curating towards CZ CELLxGENE Discover
 * **curation_qa.ipynb**
-Quality Assurance checks on an AnnData object
+Quality assurance checks on an AnnData object

 * **curation_sample_code.ipynb**
 Various samples of how to manipulate an AnnData object during curation